More civilians flee east Ukraine after deadly station strike

 “There are (Russian) soldiers talking with their parents about what they stole and who they abducted.
 There are recordings of (Russian) prisoners of war who admitted to killing people,” he said.
 “There are pilots in prison who had maps with civilian targets to bomb.
 There are also investigations being conducted based on the remains of the dead.”

-Many of the civilians now trying to evacuate are accustomed to living in or near a war zone because Moscow-backed rebels have been fighting Ukrainian forces since 2014 in the Donbas.
+Many civilians now trying to evacuate are accustomed to living in or near a war zone because Moscow-backed rebels have been fighting Ukrainian forces since 2014 in the Donbas.

 The same week Russia invaded Ukraine, Russian President Vladimir Putin recognized the independence of areas controlled by the separatists and said he planned to send troops in to protect residents of the mostly Russian-speaking, industrial region.